IVRPowers/blog/content/post/trends/Test-device-conditions-before-making-video-calls.md

 Conclusion:

-In conclusion, having an application that tests communication conditions, web browser, audio devices, microphone, and bandwidth is essential to guarantee smooth and quality communication in video calls in a service open to the public.
+In conclusion, having a **Tester** application that tests communication conditions, web browser, audio devices, microphone, and bandwidth is essential to guarantee smooth and quality communication in video calls in a service open to the public.
 This can have a positive impact on the reputation and performance of the company, as well as on customer satisfaction and the user experience.
 Make sure to use this tool to improve your video calls and stand out in the market!

 If you are looking for a **Tester** application that allows you to check all communication conditions such as web browser, audio devices, microphone, and bandwidth, we recommend [Interactive Powers' Tester addon for Video RTC](https://interactivepowers.com/en/platforms/videortc).
 This tool has all the necessary functionalities and customization capabilities to guarantee quality communication in video calls and an optimal user experience.
 Additionally, Interactive Powers offers a highly trained technical support team and an easy-to-use environment, allowing you to save time and effort in implementation.